-Health and safety inspectors are employed by the Health and Safety Executive (HSE) or local authorities to monitor, maintain and protect health and safety standards in accordance with current legislation.
-A large amount of time is spent visiting properties such as factories, farms, offices, schools, quarries and shops, where premises, equipment and procedures are checked for compliance with health and safety legislation.
-Responsibilities of the job include:
+Health and safety inspectors monitor work sites to check that they're safe for people to work at.
+A large amount of their time is spent visiting properties such as factories, farms, offices, schools, construction sites, quarries and shops, where premises, equipment and procedures need to be checked for compliance with health and safety legislation.

 - serving legal notices

 - recording infringements of the law

 - providing employers with advice and information on health and safety